lcy1993-git/Cyg.Manage.Web/README.md

     'This is a super long error that was thrown because \
   of Batman.
 When you stop to think about how Batman had anything to do \
   with this, you would get nowhere \
-  fast.';
+  fast.'

   // bad
   const errorMessage =
     'This is a super long error that was thrown because ' + 'of Batman.
-When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';
+When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.'

   // good
   const errorMessage =
     'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.'
   ```

 <a name="es6-template-literals"></a><a name="6.4"></a>